 * BreatherBoss: Yulgash, the Master Summoner.
-He comes a few floors after the battle bunny level and the cat lord, but his temple isn't particularly tough, and Yulgash himself is a SquishyWizard.
+He comes a few floors after the battle bunny level and the cat lord, but Yulgash is a SquishyWizard with miserable melee prospects; his temple is more of a threat than he is.
 Most players just dash in and hack him apart before he gets a chance to fill the level with monsters.

 * DemonicSpiders: Including literal spiders, who get summoned in hordes and have poison attacks; jackalweres, who summon legions of increasingly-powerful jackals, the greater claw bugs and killer bugs in the Bug Temple, and pretty much everything you meet in the Final Dungeon.